sametz/chem-coding/guides/choosing_a_language.md

 but it's composed from several individual bash commands that you would learn in any basic bash guide.
-With very little bash experience,
-I could accomplish in one terminal command what would require many lines of Python or equivalent code.
+With very little bash experience, the author could accomplish in one terminal command a task that would require many lines of Python or equivalent code.

 Both Python and Bash are widely used for writing executable "scripts" to automate common tasks.